svdm/ClojureGP/README.md

 Dependencies
 ------------

-ClojureGP only *requires* Clojure 1.2.0 and the Clojure-contrib 1.2.0 library.
+ClojureGP only *requires* Clojure 1.3.0.
 For additional features such as plotting and improved random number generation, the QN Plot library and Uncommons Maths library are needed.

 Both Clojure and Uncommons Maths can be pulled in using Leiningen, via `lein deps`.